Preparing a Bid to Host an ICME

-The decision about the site of ICME-16 (held in 2028) will be announced before the end of 2023.
+The decision about the site of ICME-16 (held in 2028) is announced here.

-Afterwards the Host member and ICMI will sign the "Agreement between the Host Member and ICMI regarding the hosting an ICME congress".
+The Host member and ICMI will sign the "Agreement between the Host Member and ICMI regarding the hosting an ICME congress" by August 2024.

 Requests for further information about the preparation of a bid to host an ICME should be addressed to the Secretary-General of ICMI.